bartulem/KISN-PyLab/README.md

 ~~~bash
 conda install -c bartulem kisn_pylab
 ~~~
 Confirm with 'Y' that you want to install this package.
-This should work on most platforms.
+This should work on 64-bit platforms.
 Let me know if it doesn't.

 ##### Github
 If you have `git`, you can simply clone the KISN-PyLab repository with `git clone https://github.com/bartulem/KISN-PyLab.git`.
 Otherwise, you can download the compressed file to your computer, depending on the OS.